vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 To be run for each sample in the analysis.

-### <a id="masking">3.5) Masking genomic regions</a>
+### 3.5) <a id="masking">Masking genomic regions</a>

 <!--- [samtools view](https://www.htslib.org/doc/samtools-view.html) --->
 Some problematic regions of the genome can be filtered out from the alignment files.
-The `-L` option of [sambamba view](https://lomereiter.github.io/sambamba/docs/sambamba-view.html) allows making a selection of regions using a `.bed` file.
+The `-L` option of [sambamba view](https://lomereiter.github.io/sambamba/docs/sambamba-view.html) allows making a selection of regions using a `BED` file.
 This step can also be used to remove chromosomes we don't want to study at all such as the mitochondrial and chloroplastic chromosomes when studying the nucleic chromosomes only.

 **Example masking script:**
 <!---